Voyager 1: Far future

-Provided Voyager 1 does not collide with anything and is not retrieved, the New Horizons space probe will never pass it, despite being launched from Earth at a higher speed than either Voyager spacecraft.
-The Voyager spacecraft benefited from multiple planetary flybys to increase its heliocentric velocities, whereas New Horizons received only a single such boost, from its Jupiter flyby in 2007.
-As of 2018, New Horizons is traveling at about 14 km/s, 3 km/s slower than Voyager 1, and New Horizons, being closer to the sun, is slowing more rapidly.

-Voyager 1 is expected to reach the theorized Oort cloud in about 300 years and take about 30,000 years to pass through it.
+Provided Voyager 1 does not collide with anything and is not retrieved, it is expected to reach the theorized Oort cloud in about 300 years and take about 30,000 years to pass through it.

 Though it is not heading towards any particular star, in about 40,000 years, it will pass within 1.6 ly of the star Gliese 445, which is in the constellation Camelopardalis and 17.1 light-years from Earth (as of 2010).
 That star is generally moving towards the Solar System at about 119 km/s.
-NASA says that "The Voyagers are destined – perhaps eternally – to wander the Milky Way."

 In 300,000 years, it will pass within less than 1 light-year of the M3V star TYC 3135–52–1.

+The New Horizons space probe will never pass it, despite being launched from Earth at a higher speed than either Voyager spacecraft.
+The Voyager spacecraft benefited from multiple planetary flybys to increase their heliocentric velocities, whereas New Horizons received only one such boost, from its Jupiter flyby in 2007.
+As of 2018, New Horizons is traveling at about 14 km/s, 3 km/s slower than Voyager 1, and New Horizons, being closer to the Sun, is slowing more rapidly.
+NASA says that: "The Voyagers are destined – perhaps eternally – to wander the Milky Way."